-The Research Focus of Earth Sciences cooperates with authorities and corporations about research results.
-Especially within the federal state of Brandenburg, UP's Earth sciences work together with small and middle-size companies, as well as state authorities.
+The Research Focus Earth and Environmental Systems cooperates with authorities and corporations about research results.
+Especially within the federal state of Brandenburg, UP's Earth System sciences work together with small and middle-size companies, as well as state authorities.
 Technology transfer is supported through tight cooperation with Potsdam Transfer and UP Transfer GmbH - an UP-owned, stand-alone institution for knowledge and technology transfer.

 The course offering focuses on specialized post graduate self-contained executive programs such as the MSc-program of Public Management, including a significant part of Geogovernance.

 Collective development, trial, and transfer of groundbreaking software for the usage in geosciences are principal tasks of the knowledge transfer.
 An important co-operator in the international, as well as national context is the GEOkomm, which is one of Germany's top clusters for technology transfer.